 Brimming with life and wonder, the eastern state of Bengal, is undoubtedly one of the most popular states of India.
 Mostly famous for its architecture and sweets (Oh, who wouldn’t love the mouth-watering Rasagullas and Sondesh!), the fact that Bengal also has a staggering plethora of various folk dances is yet undiscovered.
 Each folk dance of Bengal is prevalent in its respective region and is celebrated with extreme zeal and enthusiasm.
 The graceful hand movements and garments are a bonus for the spectator and any person who gets to witness these dances must count themselves fortunate.
-Most folk dances have their special meaning which can be difficult to decipher, therefore, here is a list of popular Bengali folk dances to understand them a little better:
+Most folk dances have their special meaning which can be difficult to decipher, therefore, here is a list of popular Folk Dances of West Bengal to understand them a little better:

 1. Chhau Dance